ni/systemlink-operations-handbook/handbook/ldap/ldap.md

   <figcaption>Configuration needed to enable logging into a SystemLink server using LDAP credentials.</figcaption>
 </figure>

-You may now login to the SystemLink server using your LDAP credentials.
+You may now log in to the SystemLink server using your LDAP credentials.
 To access systems and data in SystemLink, configure workspace and role mappings.
 Refer to [**Mapping LDAP Attributes and Groups to SystemLink Workspaces and Roles**](#mapping-ldap-attributes-and-groups-to-systemlink-workspaces-and-roles) for details.

 <figure>
   <img src="../../img/no-mapping.png" width="500" />
-  <figcaption>View from a user who can login but does not have any workspace and role mappings.</figcaption>
+  <figcaption>View from a user who can log in but does not have any workspace and role mappings.</figcaption>
 </figure>

 ## LDAP URL and Bind User